fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 			+ Password must meet requirement (password length 8-12 character, password must have 1 special character and uppercase letters)
 		+ User confirm password
 2. User should be able to signout after done using the app
+	+ The system will popup a message to confirm SignOut
+	+ If confirmed signout the system will throw a success message, else cancel message
+	+ Return to contract menu

 #### Main Function